federicotdn/verb/README.md

 If you wish to explicitly re-set the value of a variable set with `verb-var`, use the `verb-set-var` interactive command.
 The command is bound to <kbd>C-c C-r C-v</kbd> by default, and works similarly to the built-in `set-variable` command.
 You will be prompted for a variable that has been previously set with `verb-var`.
 You may also specify a completely new variable name, in which case it will be created and its value set.
 To see the current value of all variables, use the `verb-show-vars` command.
 To unset all variable values, use the `verb-unset-vars` command.

-`verb-var` and `verb-set-var` are useful for writing requests that include sensitive information (such as passwords or tokens), or for writing requests that can be parametrized with different values (such as IDs or search terms).
+`verb-var` and `verb-set-var` are useful for writing requests that include sensitive information (such as passwords or tokens), or for writing requests that can be parameterized with different values (such as IDs or search terms).

 **Note**: Values set with `verb-var` and `verb-set-var` will be lost if the buffer is killed.